-A 125mm flue liner may be used in accordance with the Building Regulations.
-The chimney and connecting flue pipe should not narrow to less than the size of the outlet socket (collar) of the stove at any point.
-It is essential that only recommended fuels are used - see page 15 for more information.
+When installing your Helios stove, a 125mm flue liner may be used in accordance with the Building Regulations.
+The chimney and connecting flue pipe should not be less than the size of the outlet socket (collar) of the stove at any point.